Nafisay/LinkedIn-Ad-Remover/README.md

 # AdBlocker
-A browser extension to block linkedin ads
+A browser extension to block Ads on LinkedIn